 When you build an app, you typically add a number of objects that add knowledge to your app, making it more useful.
-The Knowledge Manager Manual covers the objects available from Splunk, and also covers their configuration details.
+The Knowledge Manager manual covers the objects available and their configuration details.

 Available object types

-Here's a list of object types available in Splunk:
+Here's a list of object types that are available:

 - Saved searches

 - Field extractions